ccssmnn/md-ai/README.md

-‼️ This is still work in progress
+‼️ this is work in progress

-TODO:

-- Allow picking a model via CLI flag
-- Enable / Disable tools via flags

 # Markdown AI